m3rashid/go-with-the-flow/README.md

 ### Go Server

+What is it ?

+- Server based on Event-Driven Architecture
+- with crazy high performance
-A high performance server written in go, entirely configurable with custom flows
+- and entirely configurable with custom flows